 Please note the Embassy's new consular service arrangements, which will remain in place on a permanent basis.
 Phone lines will operate between 9am – 12pm Monday to Thursday.
 The Embassy's public office is temporarily closed to the public.
 We will not be able to accept appointment bookings until further notice.
-To submit an application, you are asked to arrange delivery of documents by courier only between 9.00 a.m. and 12 noon, Monday to Thursday.
-If you have been advised that your documents are ready for collection, we also ask you to arrange collection by courier during these hours.
+To submit an application, you are asked to arrange delivery of documents by courier between 9.00 a.m. and 12 noon, Monday to Thursday.
+If you have been advised that your documents are ready for collection, we also ask you to arrange collection by courier between these hours.
 If you are unable to use a courier service and must collect or deliver your documents in person, you can request an appointment.
-Appointments are available on Tuesdays and Thursdays only, between 9.00 a.m. and 12 noon.
-From 5th October, appointments will be available Monday to Thursday, between 9.00 a.m. and 12 noon.
-Please note that the Consular Liaison Office in Cape Town is currently closed.
+Appointments are available on Monday to Thursdays between 9.00 a.m. and 12 noon.
+Documents being delivered must be simply dropped off in a sealed envelope.
+Payments must be made by EFT.

 Please note that all passport renewal applications, for adults and children, must be made online.
 First-time applications must be made on paper application forms, which you can request from the Embassy.
 Please note that the processing time for passport applications is significantly affected by COVID-19 response measures in South Africa and in Ireland.